nat + a limiter + fq_codel dropping near all ping traffic under load

 ok, so we just have a configuration guideline then: "Always put all traffic through the limiter".
 Do you have a conf that works for https://forum.netgate.com/topic/112527/playing-with-fq_codel-in-2-4/570 ?

-#3 Updated by Josh Chilcott 9 months ago
+#3 Updated by Josh Chilcott about 2 years ago

 The conf attached to the example https://forum.netgate.com/topic/112527/playing-with-fq_codel-in-2-4/570 shows that the match rules include all protocols for IPv4.
 The issue presents itself when match out limiter rules are used on interfaces creating NAT states (ex: WAN).
 Loading the out limiter to capacity, using a match rule on WAN and testing for roughly 60 seconds which includes ramp up and ramp down, showed an 82% loss of successful pings to hosts on the WAN side.
 During heavy saturation of the limiter almost all ping is lost.
 Disabling outgoing NAT remedies the situation.
 Creating in/out limiters on just the LAN side remedies the situation - this appears to be the most performant workaround for single WAN single LAN setup where you have traffic originating on the WAN and LAN side.